The Inward Investment and International Taxation Review: Indonesia

-Stamp duty of 6,000 rupiah is imposed for each of the documents prepared with the purposes of being used as an evidence instrument concerning an act, fact or situation that is civil in nature, such as agreements, notarial deeds and their copies, and every document to be presented as evidence before the courts.
-Commencing from 1 January 2021, the current 6,000 rupiah stamp duty will be replaced with 10,000 rupiah stamp duty as provided by Law No. 10 of 2020 on Stamp Duty.
+As provided in Law No. 10 of 2020 on Stamp Duty, stamp duty of 10,000 rupiahs is imposed for each of the documents prepared with the purposes of being used as an evidence instrument concerning an act, fact or situation that is civil in nature, such as agreements, notarial deeds and their copies, and every document to be presented as evidence before the courts.

 Tax residence and fiscal domicile